 This section defines the specifics of encrypting a JWE CEK with RSAES using Optimal Asymmetric Encryption Padding (OAEP) [RFC3447], with the default parameters specified by RFC 3447 in Section A.2.1.
+(Those default parameters are using a hash function of SHA-1 and a mask generation function of MGF1 with SHA-1.)
 The alg header parameter value RSA-OAEP is used in this case.